2023 CONCACAF U-17 Championship squads: Haiti

 Haiti announced their 60-man provisional squad on 23 December 2022, which was reduced to 28 players on 16 January 2023.
 The final squad of 20 players was confirmed by CONCACAF on 6 February 2023.
-However, the Haitian Football Federation announced an updated list on 9 February 2023 with defender Danley Felix and forward Micah Williams being replaced by Kaief Tomlison and Yuri Guboglo respectively.
+However, the Haitian Football Federation announced an updated list on 9 February 2023 with defender Danley Felix and forward Micah Williams being replaced by Kaief Tomlison and Aleksandr Guboglo respectively.